SAP-samples/abap-platform-fiori-feature-showcase/README.md

 * [README](../ABAP-platform-2022/README.md) of branch <em>ABAP-platform-2022</em> (Application Server ABAP 7.57)

+## SAP BTP ABAP Environment Trial

+If you don’t have a system available, you could also try it out in the SAP BTP ABAP Environment Trial systems.
+Check out this [tutorial](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html) on how to get a trail user.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](/LICENSES/Apache-2.0.txt) file.